Never miss a thing in the Macedon Ranges

 Some of the attached shops were removed in 1909.

-The building became a boarding house known as the Residential Mansions or Lisieux by 1922 as Malmsbury, a former mining and quarrying town, began to rely on tourism in the years after World War I.
+The building became a boarding house known as the Residential Mansions or Lisieux by 1922 as Malmsbury, a former mining and quarrying town, began to rely on tourism in the years following World War I.

 ✍️ Susan Walter, President of Malmsbury Historical Society.